-HEALTH INFORMATION TECHNOLOGY (ASSOCIATE OF SCIENCE DEGREE)
+HEALTH INFORMATION TECHNOLOGY (ASSOCIATE OF SCIENCE DEGREE/ASSOCIATE OF APPLIED SCIENCE DEGREE FOR ARKANSAS RESIDENTS ONLY)

 - Background Check: A satisfactory Level I background check is required prior to beginning the practicum. - Personal Inventory: Each prospective student must complete a personal inventory with a UMA representative prior to midnight of the seventh day after the start. (e.g. If a start is on a Monday, Sunday would be the seventh day). - Drug Screening: Students accepted and enrolled into this program must pass a drug screening prior to beginning the practicum portion of the program, or they will be dismissed.
-Students may re-enter at a later date once a drug screening has been passed. - Practicum Requirement: A 180 hour practicum is required in this program consisting of 45 on-site hours and 135 in-class simulation hours.
+Students may re-enter at a later date once a drug screening has been passed. - Students must live and plan to work in a state in which UMA is currently enrolling students for the Health Information Technology program. - Practicum Requirement: A 180 hour practicum is required in this program consisting of 45 on-site hours and 135 in-class simulation hours.
+Due to state regulations, students who reside in certain states complete the practicum component in a virtual setting.
+Please refer to the Health Information Technology Program All Enrollment States Chart at the end of the Admissions section of this catalog.

-MEDICAL ASSISTANT (DIPLOMA) HEALTH SCIENCES - MEDICAL ASSISTANT (ASSOCIATE OF SCIENCE DEGREE)
+MEDICAL ASSISTANT (DIPLOMA)

+HEALTH SCIENCES - MEDICAL ASSISTANT (ASSOCIATE OF SCIENCE DEGREE) - FOR GRADUATES OF CORRESPONDING DIPLOMA PROGRAM ONLY